cakeoomoo/binarypinja/README.md

 [![GitHub stars](https://img.shields.io/github/stars/cakeoomoo/binarypinja)](https://github.com/cakeoomoo/binarypinja/stargazers)

-This project is to make dataset for sevearal machine learnning program and model of the natural processng language.
+This project is to make dataset for sevearal machine learnning program at natural processng language and convert to binary-code and disassembly code from executable files and make these CSV-files.

 ## FEATURE:

+- Input executable files(directory path)
+    - `PEformat(.exe) files`
+    - `ELFformat files`

 - Output CSVfiles
     - `[dirname].csv`             :  Extract entrypoint for all files